greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/backup-ddboost-plugin.md

 ## Notes

-Dell EMC DD Boost is integrated with Pivotal Greenplum Database and requires a DD Boost license.
+Dell EMC DD Boost is integrated with Tanzu Greenplum and requires a DD Boost license.
 Open source Greenplum Database cannot use the DD Boost software, but can back up to a Dell EMC Data Domain system mounted as an NFS share on the Greenplum master and segment hosts.

 When you perform a backup with the DD Boost storage plugin, the plugin stores the backup files in this location in the Data Domain storage unit.